Freeport Area OKs track and field program for younger students

 The district should be able to supply at least some uniforms, possibly from the cross-country program, Magness said.

-Other costs that would have to be covered would be for equipment items such as shots, the metal balls used in the shot put event, and discuses for the discus throw, which would have to be smaller than those used by the varsity.
+Other costs that would have to be covered would be for equipment items such as shots, the metal balls used in the shot put event, and discuses for the discus throw, which would have to be smaller than those used by the varsity team.

-“If we have the opportunity to involve children in something that is good and will help them, I think we should do it,” said board member Christine Davies.
+“If we have the opportunity to involve children in something that is good and will help them, I think we should do it,” board member Christine Davies said.

 Tom Yerace is a freelance writer.